LeastAuthority/magic-crystal/protocol.md

 Using this existing protocol makes it harder to distinguish a "Shard-sharing event" from any other file sharing.
 The Magic Wormhole file-transfer protocol allows a single transfer in a single direction.

-The next "distribution" phase is iterative: the user follows the procedure below for every petname in this session.
+The next "distribution" phase is iterative: the user follows the procedure below for every pet name in this session.
 They could distribute all Shards during one invocation of the GUI, but it is more likely to take several invocations at different times.

 It is important for the user to understand that it is up to them to establish the authenticity of the Custodian.